-Year Ended December 31
+Yea Year Ended December 31

-2012 2013
+2012 2013 2014

-NT\$ NT\$
+NT\$ NT\$ (in billions) NT\$

-(in bi llions)
+Broadband access revenues: (III DIIIIOIIS)

-Broadband access revenues:
+Broadband access revenues.

-Broadband access (ADSL and FTTx) 19.1 19.1
+Broadband access (FTTx and ADSL) 19.1 19.1 19.1

 We provide broadband access services to other internet service providers that do not have their own network infrastructure, and as a result, our broadband customers also include some customers that use only our broadband data access lines and choose another provider for internet service provider, or ISP, services.
-We began to provide our ADSL service in August 1999 and had approximately 1.6 million customers as of December 31, 2013.
-As of December 31, 2013, approximately 68.8%, or 1.1 million, of our ADSL customers were also our HiNet subscribers.
-As a result of increased migration to our higher-bandwidth FTTx services, the number of our ADSL customers continued to decline in 2013.